 I’ve been pretty silent on here for the last few weeks since my last post.
 Honestly, it’s been difficult to get my thoughts into order to convey how I’ve been feeling.
 A few days after my last post, I hit an all time low.
 I was ready to throw in the towel and give my one month notice.
 Over that weekend, one of my roommates decided to leave without telling anyone beforehand.
 I was the only one he said goodbye to and he only told me about his plans on the morning that he was leaving.
 That was a huge blow for me as it came so close after my own revelation of how miserable I felt here.
 It didn’t help that I was losing one of the few people (or maybe the only person) I had made a connection with.
 Standing there in my empty apartment was the loneliest I could ever remember feeling.
 I just kept thinking how I would miss the holidays with my family and that I didn’t want to be here.
 Feeling like I couldn’t stand it anymore, I finally broke down.
 The thought of being here for even another 4 months left me feeling completely hopeless.
-I was lonely, bitter, disappointed and felt like I completely missed why God was leading me here in the first place.
+I was lonely, bitter, disappointed and felt like I completely missed why I was here in the first place.
 I was completely out of my depth and felt totally inadequate in every way.
 I spent the entire weekend shut up in my room, dreading for Monday to come.

 But come it eventually did and I woke up more exhausted than I have ever been before in my life.
 I told Amy about how our roommate had left and how I wasn’t too far behind.
 I told her how I planned to wait until the end of October before I made my official decision, though I felt my heart was pretty dead set on leaving.
 However, as the day wore on, my Monday self was beginning to soften.
 Going home from work on Monday evening filled me with a sense of relief that I made it through the day.
 Maybe I could make it through another?